Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### Comparison issues

 Warning: some comparisons between variables that you think would return a clear true or false result can be tricky.
-The "==" and "!="  operators use an usual 'loose' comparison and can produce some surprising results, eg.  `"" == false` is true, but `"false" == false` is false.
+The "==" and "!="  operators use an usual "loose" comparison and can produce some surprising results, eg.  `"" == false` is true, but `"false" == false` is false.
 (There is some logic to that, but it's not great design).
 There's a quaint terminology called "truthy" and "falsy".
 Values like 0 or "0" or "" or [] or [[]] or [0] are falsy.
 Values like 1, "1" and [1] are truthy.

 The "===" and "!==" operator set were introduced at JavaScript 1.3 to provide exact comparison - things must be the same type and the same value to be equal.
 The only thing that is equal to Boolean `true` is another Boolean `true`, not 1 or "1" or [1].
 It's advisable to always use the === and !== versions, but the "==" and "!=" are so common in other languages your fingers will type them without thinking.
 This is all a legacy from the early days.
 Here are the gory details: [Comparison tables](http://dorey.github.io/JavaScript-Equality-Table/)